 Annalisa Butticci (2016).
 African Pentecostals in Catholic Europe.
 The politics of presence in the twenty-first century.
 Cambridge, MA: Harvard University Press.

 Amira Mittermaier (2011).
 Dreams that matter.
 Egyptian landscapes of the imagination.
 Berkeley: University of California Press.

-Please find the detailed workshop program in the download section below.
+Please find the detailed workshop program and a report of the workshop below.